Bila (sun)

 Bila (also occasionally rendered Belah) is the personification of the Sun among the Adnyamathanha people.
 She is a solar goddess, as befitting the general trends among Australian aboriginal peoples, which largely perceive the Sun as female.

 Bila is said to be a cannibal, roasting her victims over a fire, the origin of sunlight.
 To do this, she sent black and red dogs to drag her victims, resulting even in an entire village being slaughtered.
 In a myth, the Lizard Men Kudnu ("Goanna") and Muda ("gecko") were appalled by these acts and attacked, prompting her to flee and cast the world in darkness.
-He then used a boomerang, catching her and making her move in a slow arc across the sky as it returned, it illuminated the world.
+He then used a boomerang, catching her and making her move in a slow arc across the sky as it returned, it illuminating the world.
 For this act of heroism, lizards like goannas and geckos are respected by the Adnyamathanha.

 A similar, albeit likely unrelated myth, occurs in Woodlark Island.